 The customer paid 15% of the goods in advance, then Tin Mai Company delivered the goods.
 On June 24, the goods arrived at Jebel Ali port, UAE.
 The goods were picked up and returned to the empty container on June 27, but Tin Mai Company has not yet received the payment of the remaining 85% of the value of the shipment.

-According to Vinacas, in addition to the above case of Tin Mai Company, there are at least 2 other businesses in the pepper and spice industry facing a similar situation, with the same customer and the same bank.
+According to Vinacas, in addition to the above case of Tin Mai Company, at least 2 other businesses in the pepper and spice industry are facing a similar situation, with the same customer and the same bank.
 Although the value of the 3 containers of goods of the 3 businesses is only about 300,000 USD (more than 7 billion VND), they are 3 different products.
-Thus, there is a high possibility of collusion, connivance, and suspected fraud by the customer (buyer) and the buyer's bank.
+Thus, there is a high possibility of collusion, conspiracy, and fraud by the customer (buyer) and the buyer's bank.

-"If this suspicion is correct, this will be a rare incident occurring in the Dubai Financial Center," said a Vinacas representative.
+"If this suspicion is true, this will be a rare incident occurring in the Dubai Financial Center," said a Vinacas representative.

 The Vietnam Cashew Association has contacted the Vietnam Trade Office in the UAE for support.
-At the same time, the unit coordinated with the Pepper and Spice Association to organize a meeting with businesses to fully grasp the information, from which it officially recommended that competent authorities of Vietnam and the UAE consider and support businesses in resolving the case.
+At the same time, the unit coordinated with the Pepper and Spice Association to organize meetings with businesses to fully grasp information, from which to officially request competent authorities of Vietnam and the UAE to consider and support businesses in resolving the case.

-Vinacas also recommends that businesses in the industry, if they are experiencing similar incidents, immediately contact the Vinacas office to provide information.
+Vinacas also recommends that businesses in the industry, if they are experiencing similar problems, immediately contact the Vinacas office to provide information.

-The buyer is most likely the scammer in the 36 containers of cashews that went out of control.
-This person "illegally seized the original documents without paying the seller."
+The buyer is most likely the scammer in the case of 36 containers of cashew nuts that went out of control.
+This person "illegally seized the original documents without paying the seller".

 Source